 At the exit in the courtyard of the entrance, a small shop opens its doors.
 Many monks arrive with their prayer wheels on the hands!

-We leave to visit the Dubare elephant sanctuary.
+We stop first near a natural spring in the winding folds of the road.
+We leave to visit the Dubare elephant sanctuary which borders the Cauvery River.
 Here the vegetation and water lend themselves to offer the pachyderms a haven of peace.
 We arrive at a landing stage along the river Kaveri.
 We discover all the activities of the place like trekking, rafting, fishing, hiking and the place is very beautiful.

 I see a group of students from Kerala take a group photo, on the roof of the bus.
 A flatboat awaits us.
 We cross the river to see numerous elephants.
 This center is famous.
 It is from here that the elephants go in the famous Mysore Dasara festival.
 At present, elephants do not work in the forest.
 So the government has created a tourist center with the provision of beautiful luxury bungalows.